 1. Anxiety or Discomfort

 The first possibility is that they are not feeling well.
 Cats spraying indoors is not a natural behavior.
 They are clean animals that appreciate having a tidy home.

-There are certain illnesses that cats can contract that might change their typical behavioral patterns.
-Much like in humans, hormone levels can change and alter a cat’s ordinary state of relaxation or security during illness.
+There are certain stressors that might change their typical behavioral patterns.
+Much like with humans, environmental changes can alter a cat’s ordinary state of relaxation or security.

 As soon as you confirm that your cat is spraying, take them to a vet for a check-up.
-Their illness might not be as evident to you, but spraying could be a call for help.
+Their stress might be behind pain or discomfort that might not be as evident to you, but spraying could be a call for help.

-The larger issue with spraying is almost always the level of security that your cat feels in their home.
-When significant changes happen, it might seem like a cat rebels by spraying instead of using their litter box.
+The larger issue with spraying inside the house is almost always the level of security that your cat feels in their home.
+When significant changes happen, it might seem like a cat rebels by spraying.

 However, it typically isn’t a form of rebellion.
-Instead, cats want to communicate that you have made them feel unsafe.
+Instead, cats are looking for reassurance over their own territory.
 It could be because you moved things around and they don’t understand why.